virtines/wasp/README.md

 # Wasp

-Wasp is an embeddable micro-hypervisor designed to support _virtines_, lightweight, isolated execution contexts for individual functions.
+Wasp is an embeddable micro-hypervisor designed to support _virtines_, lightweight isolated execution contexts for individual functions.
 Virtines can either be created manually by invoking a runtime API, or automatically by using our Clang/LLVM compiler extensions.
-In the latter case, a develper can create a virtine by simply adding a keyword to a C function:
+In the latter case, a developer can create a virtine by simply adding a keyword to a C function:

 ```C